dkesslerm/daily-coding-problem/README.md

 I plan on using this repo primarily for practice, revision, and to track progress.

-**Note**: The file *dailyCodingProblem.cpp* holds all solutions to the problems only, with no extra info about the problem itself.
-Any other file *DD_MM_YYYY.cpp* holds info about the problem sent on that day and its corresponding solution.
+**Note**: The repo is organised by problem difficulty.
+Inside each difficulty directory you can find the problems organised by month.

 **Note 2**: I'm planning on changing this README in order to make it easier to navigate through the repo.
 Right now it's a bit of a pain having to go through each individual file to know what it's about.
 It would be nice to group different problems based on different topics.
 I'll look into it all!

+**Update**: I've changed the organisation from months to difficulty, and then months.
+I think this way is clearer in order to practice the problems that have already been solved.